kpullak/zoutendijkAlgorithm/README.md

 # zoutendijkAlgorithm
-This is an implementation of a constrained optimisation problem using Zoutendijk Algorithm
+This is an Matlab implementation of a constrained optimisation problem using Zoutendijk Algorithm.